Decompression (comics)

 An example of decompression from Astonishing X-Men #14.
 An entire page is dedicated to Wolverine complimenting Shadowcat and Colossus for advancing in their relationship; art by John Cassaday.

-In comics, decompression is a stylistic storytelling choice characterized by a strong emphasis on visuals or character interaction, which, in turn, usually leads to slower-moving plots.
+In comics, decompression is a storytelling style characterized by a strong emphasis on visuals or character interaction, which, in turn, usually leads to slower-moving plots.

 The style is often used with widescreen comics.

 History

-Decompression developed a strong presence in mainstream American comic books in the 1990s and 2000s.
-Traditionally, American comics first appeared as anthologies featuring multiple short stories per issue, usually with different characters, which continued for decades in the backup story pages.
-The done-in-one format prevailed for a long time eventually becoming seconded by open-ended multiple-subplots that characterized the 1970s and '80s in American comics.
+Decompression became prevalent in mainstream American comic books in the 1990s and 2000s.
+Until that time, American comics were often published as anthologies featuring multiple short stories in each issue, which continued for decades in the backup story pages.
+The done-in-one format prevailed until it was superseded by multiple open-ended subplots that characterized the storytelling style of the 1970s and 1980s.

-Decompression is often claimed to be a result of the growing influence of manga on the international comics scene.
-Manga, traditionally less expensive per page than American comics due to higher circulation and black-and-white printing, extensively uses decompression as a storytelling style.
-This style of storytelling which was influenced by film storyboarding was first popularized in manga by cartoonist Osamu Tezuka with his 1947 manga Shin Takarajima (New Treasure Island).
+Decompression is often claimed to be a result of the influence of manga on the international comics scene.
+Manga — which is typically less expensive per page than American comics due to both higher circulation and black-and-white printing — often uses decompression as a storytelling style.
+Influenced by film storyboarding, this style was first popularized in manga by cartoonist Osamu Tezuka with his 1947 manga Shin Takarajima (New Treasure Island).
 Tezuka's more "cinematic style" was so successful that it caught on with other cartoonists in Japan and eventually spread throughout the world with works such as Katsuhiro Otomo's epic Akira which was one of the first manga to become popular within the American comic book community.

-A manga that uses this style successfully (and one of the first ones in the latest years) is Blame!, thought to have influenced American artists.

 One of the first commercially successful American comics to use decompression as its dominant style was the first twelve issues of The Authority by Warren Ellis and Bryan Hitch.
 In the wake of that book's success, decompression was widely adopted across the American comics industry with varying degrees of success.

-Many alternative American cartoonists make use of decompression, most notably those who are directly influenced by manga, like Bryan Lee O'Malley.
+Since then, many alternative American cartoonists have made use of decompression, especially those who were directly influenced by manga, such as Bryan Lee O'Malley.

-Some French comic books use decompression as a storytelling technique.
-Most notable are artists associated with the Franco-Japanese La nouvelle manga movement such as Frédéric Boilet (Yukiko's Spinach) and Vanyada (The Building Opposite).
+Some French comic books use decompression as well, most notably artists associated with the Franco-Japanese La nouvelle manga movement such as Frédéric Boilet (Yukiko's Spinach) and Vanyada (The Building Opposite).

-Dave McKean's Cages is an example of the usage of decompression, with its extensive use of this style.
-Cages' storyline spans more than 500 pages but focuses on a relatively short stretch of time.